 Next we need to establish when the adages (sayings) became rhymes.

 Prognostications Of The Weather (from Robert Merry's Museum, November 1844) indicates that the weather observations had commenced to be converted into rhymes by the early 1800's.

 I am informed that the below is a 16th century rhyme regarding St. Swithin's day which is celebrated on the 15 July each year.
 It relates to a ninth century bishop of Winchester, England and thus is a northern hemisphere saying.St Swithin's day, if thou dost rain,

-Countries and continents that advise folklore weather forecasting is known :-
+Countries that have reported folklore weather forecasting saying:-

 It appears that the adages on these pages apply world wide as we know they work at 45 degrees South and up to 48 degrees North.
 We do not believe that longitude, east or west, has any influence.
 However, Chile, South America may be affected by the Andes mountain range.
 Therefore, we need more reports of tests.